tyyyre/Intro-to-Programming/Exercise-3/README.md

 - Test what happens if a non-numeric age is entered.
 - Consider how Python treats spaces and data types.

-## Files
+## File
-- biography.py – basic version
-- biography_advanced.py – advanced version
+- Exercise 03.py – basic + advanced version